julien-duponchelle/basique/README.md

 # Basique

-This the base project I'm using for doing quick proof of concepts.
+This the base project I'm using for doing quick proof of concepts with Ruby on Rails.

 It's provide: